taikedz-mt/anycoin/README.md

 * diamond coins (500 ac-)
 * mese coins (1000 ac-)

+Enable these by setting `anycoin.mineral_coins` to true in your preferences or `minetest.conf`

 ## API

 Very simple.
 Add a dependency to `anycoin` and user `anycoin:register_coin(name, coin_definition)` with a table as follows